Ssionn/github-forge/README.md

    composer require ssionn/github-forge-laravel
    ```

+3. (If you are using Laravel 5.5 or less) Register the Service Provider:
-3. Add the following line to the `providers` array in `config/app.php`:
+   Add the following line to the `providers` array in `config/app.php`:
    ```php
    'providers' => [
        // Other Service Providers